ISMAIL-54/OverTheWire-challenges/Bandit.md

 ------------------------------------------------------------------
 ### Level 10 &rarr; Level 11
 As mentioned on the website, the password is stored in the **data.txt** file, which contains **base64-encoded** data, as you can see after running the **cat** command.
-To decode the data and obtain the password, simply run the following command: **decode -d data.txt**
+To decode the data and obtain the password, simply run the following command: **base64 -d data.txt**

 ![bandit10](/Img/Bandit/bandit10.png)